 4. Relax before bed

-Whether you take a nice bubble bath, or you read some of your favourite book, taking the time to unwind before bed will help you sleep.
+Whether you take a nice bubble bath, or read some of your favorite books, taking the time to unwind before bed will help you sleep.
 Going to bed feeling relaxed not only helps you fall asleep but can help you stay asleep for longer.
 If you are still feeling uptight, try playing some soft music or adding some white noise to help your body and mind relax.

-5. Make sure your environment is clear and comfortable.
+5. Make sure your environment is clean and comfortable.

-Sleeping in a clutter free room can do wonders for your sleep.
+Sleeping in a clutter-free room can do wonders for your sleep.
 But the environment can make a huge difference too.
-I can be nearly impossible to sleep on those summer nights.
+It can be nearly impossible to sleep on those summer nights.
 For those lucky enough to have access to air conditioning, this can make a huge difference.
 However, sleeping in a room that is too cold can affect your sleep as well.

 Getting a good night’s sleep can do so much for your physical and mental health.
 If you are struggling with sleep and you feel like you have tried everything to improve it, head to your GP.
-They provide with some more tips to a good night’s sleep or help you find out what is causing you to have a poor sleep.
+They can provide some more tips for a good night’s sleep or help you find out what is causing you to have a night of poor sleep.